Malay - interesting facts

 Malay is the native language of some 80 million people worldwide (more than 1% of the world's population) and is ranked 14th on the list of the world's most popular languages by number of native speakers.

-Malay is the official language in Malaysia, Brunei, Singapore and Indonesia.
+Malay, part of POZENA's multilingual translation services, is the official language of Malaysia, Brunei, Singapore, and Indonesia.
 In the latter country, the standardized Malay language, Indonesian (Bahasa Indonesia), serves as a supra-regional language (status lingua franca), enabling communication between ethnic groups.
-In addition, the Malay language is spoken by some residents of Thailand, the Philippines and the Cocos Islands.
+In addition, some residents of Thailand, the Philippines, and the Cocos Islands speak the Malay language.
 It is estimated that more than 200 million people have Malay.

-In a broad sense, Malay can be treated as a macro language, i.e. a language consisting of several related varieties spoken by the inhabitants of Southeast Asia.
+In a broad sense, Malay can be treated as a macro language, i.e., consisting of several related varieties spoken by Southeast Asian inhabitants.
 The fundamental differences between the two main Malay variants used in Malaysia and Indonesia are lexical.
 Indonesian has a higher number of borrowings from the Dutch and Javanese.

 The Malay language standards are regulated by the Institute of Language and Literature (in Malaysia itself) and the Language Council of Brunei, Indonesia and Malaysia (an international institution operating in countries where Malay is the official language).

-Malay has no variation by time, person, number, type, or coincidence.
+Malay does not vary by time, person, number, type, or coincidence.
 The correct meaning of sentences is determined by the context of the statement or additional words specifying, for example, the time of the event (future or past).

 The plural can sometimes be expressed by reduplication, i.e. the repetition of a word, e.g. orang (human), orang-orang (human).